Tinram/Windows-Survival/README.md

 Corporate environments love Active Directory (AD).

 AD will probably harvest your files from *My Documents* and add them to a remote network server.
-For PC roaming probably you probably want this, or perhaps not?
+For PC roaming you will want this, else perhaps not?

 If not, move your personal files to e.g. `C:/mydocs`

--- which will rely on your backup schedule, not AD's (not that I found AD's reliable anyway).
+-- which will then rely on your backup schedule, not AD's (not that I found AD's that frequent anyway).

 ## Clean Windows